Consensys/EthereumRegistrationAuthority/README.md

 supply.com, such as a separate business unit.
 Both sub-domains a1.aa.supply.com and a2.aa.supply.com use the same DomainInfo contract to store their domain information.

+Edu.au could map to a government department of education that operates a Delegate ERA.
+Each university, for example University of Queensland would operate their own Delegate ERA, for example uq.edu.au.
+The university could delegate the configuration of the Domain Information contracts to the departments within the university.
+As such, the administrators responsible for the domain itee.uq.edu.au would operate their own DomainInfo contract.

+An application could use the Finder contract (not shown in the example) to resolve domain names to determine the DomainInfo contract to use for each domain.

 ## Expected Usage
 The initial usage is envisaged as to be used for bootstrapping sidechains for use in permissioned